Back to California

 Commercial purposes

-Activities related to buying, selling, or trading products or services.
+Activities related to buying, selling, or trading products and services for profit.

 Point-of-sale system

-A computerized system used in stores to process transactions and manage inventory.
+A computerized system used in stores to process transactions when a customer buys something.

 Limits and Unknowns